jerrycyng/Customer-Behaviour-Prediction-with-Machine-Learning-and-SHAP-Interpretation/README.md

 The data is related with direct marketing campaigns of a Portuguese banking institution.
 The classification goal is to predict if the client will subscribe a term deposit.

 This dataset is downloaded from https://archive.ics.uci.edu/ml/datasets/Bank+Marketing.
-It can also be downloaded from my github profile.

 ## Attribute Information